Sparse-Input Neural Network using Group Concave Regularization: Introduction

+\item Empirical validation across diverse data types: Through extensive simulations and real-data analysis, we demonstrate that our method outperforms existing approaches in feature selection consistency and prediction accuracy across continuous, binary, and time-to-event outcomes. \end{itemize}

 The rest of this article is organized as follows.
 In Section 2, we formulate the problem of feature selection for a generic non-parametric model and introduce our proposed method.
 The implementation of the method, including the composite gradient descent algorithm and the backward path-wise optimization, is presented in Section 3.
-In Section 4, we conduct extensive simulation studies to demonstrate the performance of the proposed method.
-The application of the method to real-world datasets is presented in Section 5.
-Lastly, in Section 6, we discuss the results and their implications.
+In Section 4, we establish the theoretical properties of our proposed estimator.
+In Section 5, we conduct extensive simulation studies to demonstrate the performance of the proposed method.
+In Section 6, we apply the proposed method to real-world datasets.
+Lastly, in Section 7, we discuss the results and their implications.
+The theoretical proofs, implementation details, and supplementary numerical results are provided in the Appendix.